michaelmoussa/doctrine-qbmocker/README.md

 ### Contributing

-Contributions are welcome.
+I am no longer actively maintaining this project, but I do review and merge Pull Requests, so contributions are welcome.
 There are several unsupported methods still that would be non-trivial to implement.
 Please feel free to take care of those and send a PR.

 All contributions must conform to PSR2 and include 100% test coverage.